Goodness-of-Fit Testing for H\"older-Continuous Densities: Sharp Local Minimax Rates: Discussion

 In the tail test statistic, we combine the tests $\psi_1$ and $\psi_2$ from \eqref{test_psi1} and \eqref{test_psi2}.
 Test $\psi_1$ compares the first order moment of $p$ with that of $p_0$.
-Test $\psi_2$ implicitly checks that the second moment of $p$ is no larger than that of $p_0$.
+The test $\psi_2$ checks that no cell $\widetilde C_j$ contains at least two observations.
+This condition is actually equivalent to checking that the second moment of $p$ is no larger than that of $p_0$.
 Indeed, on the tail, the second moment of $p_0$ is so small that, \textit{whp}, any cell $\widetilde C_j$ contains at most one observation under $H_0$.
 Conversely, if the second moment of $p$ is substantially larger than that of $p_0$, then \textit{whp} one of the cells will contain at least two observations.\\